marco262/my_wiki/data/dnd/subclass/divine-soul.md

 ## Empowered Healing

 Starting at 6th level, the divine energy coursing through you can empower healing spells.
-Whenever you or an ally within 5 feet of you rolls dice to determine the number of hit points a spell restores, you can spend 1 sorcery point to reroll any number of those dice once, provided you aren't incapacitated.
+Whenever you or an ally within 5 feet of you rolls dice to determine the number of hit points a spell restores, you can spend 1 sorcery point to reroll any number of those dice once, provided you aren't [[[general:conditions#incapacitated|incapacitated]]].
 You can use this feature only once per turn.

 ## Angelic Form

 Starting at 14th level, you can use a bonus action to manifest a pair of spectral wings from your back.
 While the wings are present, you have a flying speed of 30 feet.
-The wings last until you're incapacitated, you die, or you dismiss them as a bonus action.
+The wings last until you're [[[general:conditions#incapacitated|incapacitated]]], you die, or you dismiss them as a bonus action.

 The affinity you chose for your Divine Magic feature determines the appearance of the spectral wings: eagle wings for good or law, bat wings for evil or chaos, and dragonfly wings for neutrality.